jeremypoulter/cvp2ts/README.md

   Makefile.Tools.mk     - tools parameter (determines which tools are run) README.ms             - this readme
-  specs/                - contains one sub-directory for each specification tests/                - contains test (and helper and resource) files produced by build tools/                - contains build, utility,and run tools
+  specs/                - contains one sub-directory for each specification specs/index           - special (pseudo) specification directory where aggregate parsed IDL index is written tests/                - contains test (and helper and resource) files produced by build tools/                - contains build, utility, and run tools
 </pre>

 Each specification directory is initially populated with a configuration file, e.g.,